Imarky05/Pong/README.md

 - Validated index.html, style.css and reset.css

 - Used Webpack in:
 	- auto reloading my site on changes
 	- compiling all the different .js files into one

-- Checked my main.js in eslint

 - Learned how to use Object Oriented Programming